How to add llms.txt to your website in 10 minutes

 Cloudflare Worker (no host needed)

-If you don't have a server, you can serve llms.txt directly from a Worker route:
+If you don't have a server, or your host doesn't let you drop files at root, you can serve llms.txt directly from a Worker route:

 export default {